Real World ICF Performance

 The study was surprisingly revealing; confirming dramatically superior energy-efficiency performance and an overall better R/RSI-value being achieved by the ICF Wall assembly.

 For decades, the ICF Industry has been asked to provide definitive proof that thermal mass, the airtightness and continuous insulation features of ICF walls deliver real, quantifiable benefits in terms of overall energy-savings and achieved R/RSI-values.
-Many studies have been conducted in the past by the Portland Cement Association (PCA), the Canada Mortgage and Housing Corporation (CMHC) and the Department of Housing and Urban Development (HUD) all of which were either based on limited field comparisons or thermographic computer modeling.
+Many studies have been conducted in the past by the Portland Cement Association (PCA), the Canada Mortgage and Housing Corporation (CMHC) and the Department of Housing and Urban Development (HUD).
+However, all of which were either based on limited field comparisons or thermographic computer modeling.
 This is the first time an SCC and ISO accredited and an internationally recognized testing facility has been commissioned to evaluate a realistic side-by-side comparison of these two types of wall assemblies within a single study.
 The reported results confirm the following when building with ICFs:

 - 58% better overall R/RSI-value than the insulated wood frame cavity wall

 - 60% better energy savings than the insulated wood frame cavity wall

 - Measurable effect directly attributable to thermal mass & continuous insulation on both sides of the wall assembly

 - The 2″x6″ wood framed cavity wall required 38.9 kWh to maintain steady state.
 The ICF wall only required 15.6 kWh of energy to do the same work.

 - This is a consumption of 132,828 BTU for the wood-framed cavity wall versus only 53,209 BTU for the ICF wall.

 ICF Performance By the Numbers